wri/terramatch-microservices/README.md

    * Pick a default local port that is unique from other services
  * In your `.env` and `.env.local.sample`, add `_PROXY_PORT` and `_PROXY_TARGET` for the new service
  * In `api-gateway-stack.ts`, add the new service and namespace to `V3_SERVICES`
+   * Make sure to kill your NX `serve` process and run `nx build api-gateway` before restarting it.
+ * For deployment to AWS:
    * Add a Dockerfile in the new app directory.
 A simple copy and modify from user-service is sufficient
    * In AWS:
      * Add ECR repositories for each env (follow the naming scheme from user-service, e.g. `terramatch-microservices/foo-service-staging`, etc)
        * Set the repo to Immutable
        * After creation, set a Lifecycle Policy.
 In lower envs, we retain the most recent 2 images, and in prod it's set to 5
      * In CloudWatch, create a log group for each env (follow the naming scheme from user-service, e.g. `ecs/foo-service-staging`, etc).
+       * TODO: the log groups could be created as part of the stack.
+The ECR repository is needed before the stack runs, so that will need to remain a manual process.

 # Database work
 For now, Laravel is the source of truth for all things related to the DB schema.
 As such, TypeORM is not allowed to modify the